 data points to the data portion of a reply to be sent.
 If data is non-NULL, it must point to a buffer previously obtained by a call to tpalloc().
 If this is the same buffer passed to the service routine upon its invocation, then its disposition is up to the Oracle Tuxedo ATMI system dispatcher; the service routine writer does not have to worry about whether it is freed or not.
 In fact, any attempt by the user to free this buffer will fail.
+Also any attempt to reallocate this buffer in another thread is prohibited.
 However, if the buffer passed to tpreturn() is not the same one with which the service is invoked, then tpreturn() frees that buffer.
 Although the main buffer is freed, any buffers referenced by embedded fields within that buffer are not freed. len specifies the amount of the data buffer to be sent.
 If data points to a buffer which does not require a length to be specified, (for example, an FML fielded buffer), then len is ignored (and can be 0).